-The Admissions Committee makes all acceptance decisions.
-Each applicant is given notification in writing of full acceptance, conditional acceptance, extension status, placement on a waiting list, or rejection normally within 30 days of the interview and receipt of a completed application.
+The Admissions Committee makes all final acceptance decisions.
+Each applicant is given notification in writing of full acceptance, conditional acceptance (if an option), placement on a waiting list, or denial, normally within 30 days of the interview.

 Orientation of new students is conducted by the staff and faculty at the beginning of each term.
 Orientation dates and times are relayed to applicants through the Admissions Department upon acceptance to the college.
 All beginning students must attend this Orientation.
 If a student misses the Orientation, he or she must notify their admissions representative immediately.
 You can also view Orientation dates and times on our Academic Calendar.

-Students are required to be familiar with all rules and regulations set forth in the College Catalog Parts 1 & 2, the Student Financial Aid Bulletin, Clinic Manuals, and PCOM Update notices and memos posted on the college bulletin board or distributed in the Student Communication files or by Pacific College email.
+Students are required to be familiar with all rules and regulations set forth in the College Catalog, the Student Financial Aid Bulletin, Clinic Manuals, and PCOM update notices and memos posted on the college bulletin board or distributed in the Student Communication files or by Pacific College email.